Middle East Respiratory Syndrome (MERS)

 The incubation period of this virus is not precisely known.
 This is the amount of time between when a person is exposed to the virus and when symptoms occur.
 In the first cases, the average incubation period seemed to be 5 days, but there are cases that occurred up to 14 days after exposure.

 The most common symptoms have included fever, chills, and cough.
 Less common symptoms include coughing up blood, diarrhea, and vomiting.
 However, these symptoms can also occur in a number of other conditions.

 All patients with MERS had an abnormal chest X-ray.

 Right now, there is no vaccine for MERS and no specific treatment.
 Supportive care is given.

 Steps to Help Prevent MERS

-If you plan to travel to one of the countries where MERS is present, the Centers for Disease Control Prevention (CDC) recommends taking the following steps to prevent illness.
+If you plan to travel to one of the countries where MERS is present, the Centers for Disease Control Prevention (CDC) advises taking the following steps to prevent illness.